AsimKhan2019/Resturant-Scanner/USERGUIDE.md

 ### 1.1 Visual Studio & Xamarin
 The project uses Xamarin as its core technology.
 Xamarin is an open-source platform for building modern and performant applications for iOS, Android, and Windows with .NET.
 Xamarin is an abstraction layer that manages communication of shared code with underlying platform code.
 Xamarin runs in a managed environment that provides conveniences such as memory allocation and garbage collection.

 Xamarin applications can be written on PC or Mac and compile into native application packages, such as an .apk file on Android, or an .ipa file on iOS.
-Xamarin applications are writing using the Visual Studio software suite.
+Xamarin applications are written using the Visual Studio software suite.

 Visual Studio and Xamarin can be installed by following this guide - https://docs.microsoft.com/en-us/xamarin/get-started/installation/?pivots=windows.